prajwalsouza/RhyformJS/README.md

         }

-        // Check if MathJax is loaded
-        var checkIfMathJaxIsLoaded = setInterval(function () {
+        // Check if MathJax is loaded, this is needed because the code above relies on MathJax.typeset function. var checkIfMathJaxIsLoaded = setInterval(function () {
             if (MathJax.typeset) {
                 console.log("MathJax is loaded")